-We ask for 5hours of help per day, 5.5days a week.
+We ask for 5hours of help per day, 5 days a week.

-Unless if you come in winter you will be housed in our big attic with doublebed and WIFI but – beware - you must get up there CLIMBING A 4M LADDER !
-It is very simple living up there - we're in the process of making the attic into a nice living space, but its still very rustic right now.
-It is NOT INSULATED, so during hot days it can get hot in the daytime, and cold on cold nights.
-If there are several helpers at any one time, you will be sharing the attic space together, but each has own bed.
+You will either be housed in a quaint little wooden roulotte (1person or a couple), and otherwise in our attic with doublebed and WIFI but it's still quite simple living up there - we're in the process of making the attic into a nice living space.
+During hot days it can get hot in the daytime, and cold on cold nights.

 The location is unbeatable : placed amidst magical forests and fields, on top of a limestone plateau riddled with prehistoric caves and clifftop viewpoints – yet within walking distance (2km) of the tourism-hotspot village 'Les Eyzies' and it's lovely canoeable&swimmable river Vézère.